 The Great Outdoors

 Surrounding the south-east facing elevation of the main house, a flagstone seating terrace faces a beautiful magnolia tree in the centre of the lawn, looking down to the water meadows and river beyond; a play area for children is set not far below, as the bank slopes downward.
-Discretely set below out of sightline are a bank of solar panels, providing an additional source of energy.

 Nearest to Cooper Hall, there is an extended pergola, strewn with climbing roses that leads to the hall's own car parking area.
 Once a tennis court, this area could easily be converted back to its former use.
 Adjacent to the hall, discreetly set to the side of the building within a walled garden, is the outdoor heated swimming pool set in York stone surrounds, with a stone terrace, lawn and seating areas.
 It is heated by the geo-exchange system and incorporates the ground-source heat pump heating installation and state-of-the-art pumping and pool cover systems.

 The pool is overlooked by the contemporary frameless glass loggia, which has underfloor heating for chillier days and discreetly connects to changing facilities with male and female changing rooms, WCs, steam rooms, showers and the kitchen of Cooper Hall.
-In the context of the pool area, Cooper Hall functions as a marvelous leisure complex.
+In the context of the pool area, Cooper Hall functions as a marvellous leisure complex.

 Out and About